ELIXIR-Belgium/rdm-guide/pages/existing_data.md

  * Proteomics experiments and derived information: [PRIDE](https://www.ebi.ac.uk/pride/archive)

 ## Other lists of recommended repositories
-Scientific journals and communities have compiled a number of lists of recommended repositories, searchable by discipline and other characteristics
+Scientific journals and communities have compiled a number of lists and registries of recommended repositories, searchable by discipline and other characteristics.

 * Nature - Scientific Data: [Recommended Data Repositories](https://www.nature.com/sdata/policies/repositories#general)
 * Repositories used by Flemish research infrastructures: [https://mronocoroni.shinyapps.io/20200325/](https://mronocoroni.shinyapps.io/20200325/)
 * FAIRsharing: [Catalogue of databases](https://fairsharing.org/databases/)
 * OpenAIRE: [International search engines for academic and scientific research](https://explore.openaire.eu)
 * DataCite: [Registry of Research Data Repositories]( https://www.re3data.org)
+* [Google Dataset search](https://datasetsearch.research.google.com) or [Datacite](https://search.datacite.org) for localization of datasets.
+* The [Omics Discovery Index (OmicsDI)](https://www.omicsdi.org): knowledge discovery framework across heterogeneous omics data (genomics, proteomics, transcriptomics and metabolomics).

+## Before reusing existing data
+* Check if a licence is attached and if it allows you to reuse the data for your intended purpose.
+* Make sure that the dataset is well described with high quality metadata and documentation.
+* Verify the quality of the data.
+Look for a data quality proof or run a quality test before using the data.
+* Decide which version (if present) of the data you will use.
+    * You can decide to always use the version that is available at the start of the project.
+In this case, you need to make sure that you and others, who want to reproduce your results, can access that specific version at a later stage too.
+    * You can update to the latest versions if new ones come out during your project.
+In this case, consider that you may need to re-do all your calculations based on a new version of the dataset and make sure that everything stays consistent.

 ## How to cite an existing dataset
 ### Complete citation